theghostdivision/zahnskandal/index.md

 # Home

-## Die Blutfestspiele - das Finale einer Tragödie in 5 Akten
+## Der Zahnskandal - Die Historie einer Katastrophe!

 + this list will be replaced by the toc
 {:toc .large-only}